I Don't Care (Fall Out Boy song): Music video

-The music video was released exclusively on iTunes on September 25, 2008.
+The music video was released on iTunes on September 25, 2008.
 It was then uploaded to YouTube the next day by Fall Out Boy via the group's YouTube channel.
 The video was directed by Alan Ferguson.

 Guns N' Roses alum Gilby Clarke opens the video by greeting the band members as they enter the green room of a French-language talk show.
 They sit down, then Clarke turns to a companion and blurts out, "What the hell happened to rock and roll?
 Eyeliner?
 Energy drinks?
 And no guitar solos?
 I've taken shits with bigger rock stars than them!"
 As the video progresses, the band members are then shown in various scenes causing trouble on the streets of Los Angeles—harassing street performers, shoplifting disguised as nuns, pelting people with water balloons, urinating in the street—interspersed with clips of the band performing.
 During this footage, a graphic of a cat eating spaghetti appears abruptly, alluding to an incident on The Morning Show with Mike and Juliet, where producers used the same graphic to censor out obscene gestures by a guest.
 The rapper Tyga appears in the video.
-Near the end of the video, the band members are exposed as imposters, as all of them peel off their masks to reveal their true identities: Andy Hurley turns out to be Mark Hoppus, Patrick Stump is Pharrell Williams, Joe Trohman is Gabe Saporta, and Pete Wentz is Spencer Pratt.
+Near the end of the video, the band members peel off their masks to reveal their hidden identities: Andy Hurley turns out to be Mark Hoppus, Patrick Stump is Pharrell Williams, Joe Trohman is Gabe Saporta, and Pete Wentz is Spencer Pratt.
 Meanwhile, a hustling woman celebrity shown earlier in the video pulls off her mask and shows herself to be Pete in a dress.
 Viewers are returned to the green room, where Clarke, still mocking the band, tears off his mask and reveals himself as Sarah Palin, who gives Palin's trademark wink to the audience as the video ends.

 When asked about his view on the video, Wentz replied:

 It's a series of vignettes, and in the end, the joke is: Everyone in the world who is famous is just a WWE character.
 And some of you are Hulk Hogan, and some of you are The Undertaker, and it's awesome.
 It's just as great to come out to the boos.
 This one is about portraying the band, too, because there's been videos where it's been about individual characters, and this one is really a band-based video.
 Everyone has really equal face time, and there's a communist aspect to the video in the imagery, but we're also trying to [make] something that's equal.